ORANGE Regional: The Resilient Educator: Wellbeing Leads to Mindful Teaching (2-Part Series)

-This series empowers educators to take intentional steps toward protecting and enhancing their own wellbeing.
+This series with Rod Soper empowers educators to take intentional steps toward protecting and enhancing their own wellbeing.
 Each session focuses on self-awareness, everyday strategies for sustaining energy and motivation, and embedding wellbeing practices into professional life.

 Session 1 (In-person):